zzhangjii/learning-library/workshops/journey3-data-science/LabGuide300.md

 click Create Container button in the page, and then assign a unique name for the container in the pop-up dialog.

 Select the container from the list, then you can see following page to manage objects in the container.

+You can also use CloudBerry to create a container and upload a file.

 ![](images/300/Lab300_2.png)